suitcss/suit/doc/STYLE.md

 #### Declaration order

-Use alphabetical ordering of declarations unless the cascade requires otherwise.
+Use alphabetical ordering of declarations unless the cascade absolutely requires otherwise.

 ```css
 .selector {